prasansrini/android-aidl-kotlin/README.md

 # android-aidl-kotlin

-Application for AIDL implementation using Kotlin.
+## Application to demonstrate AIDL IPC using an example of ServerSocket.
+## Implemented callbacks using AIDL for event based communication.